runm717123/bios-ui/.github/instructions/base-instruction.instructions.md

 - the @bios-ui/core theme already match tailwindcss, so var(--spacing-xs) is equivalent to `0.25rem`
 - the tailwind already has theme setup, refer to to @bios-ui/core/tw for the theme setup
 - use the theme for colors, spacing, and other design tokens

+## Unit test
+- avoid overly complex tests, keep it simple and so its easier to maintain
+- avoid testing tailwindcss classes, just focus on the component's functionality
+- can determine the test cases based on the component's props

+## File structure
+- the most important files are under src/lib
+- unit test files should be placed in the folder named `__tests__` under the same folder as the component
+- the test files should be named `*.test.ts` or `*.svelte.test.ts`